 Therefore, the security of the sensor network can be maintained by identifying an aberrant node quickly and isolating it from the sensor network.
-ASLAN includes a protocol that is used to identify and isolate aberrant nodes.
-This is divided into two algorithms:
+The architecture proposed in this paper includes a protocol that is used to identify and isolate aberrant nodes.
+This is divided into two sections: